 3. Plan time for sex

-Finally, couples can always improve their communication.
-Great communication provides a deeper connection and stronger intimacy.
-When working on these issues in my practice, I assist couples in learning more about each other and themselves.
-The benefits are long term.
-Always remember that is never too late to change, and I hope you and your spouse consider these three steps while putting your marriage back on track.
+Also, remember that it is never too late to change, and I hope you and your spouse, consider these three steps while putting your marriage back on track.